skinnyjames-forks/vue3-mq/README.md

 #### Filter
 Since Vue 3 has dropped support for filters, the previous functionality has been removed
 #### SSR
-Presently, support for SSR cannot be confirmed
+Presently, support for SSR is not supported

 ## Installation